syncfusion-content/javascript-docs/js/PivotGrid/OLAP-Getting-Started.md

 **Service methods in WebAPI controller**

-You should define the service methods inside the OlapController class.
-To define, found the `OlapController.cs` file, which is created while adding WebAPI controller Class from the Visual Studio to your Web Application.
+You can define the service methods in the OlapController class.
+To do so, find the `OlapController.cs` file, which was created while adding the WebAPI controller Class from the Visual Studio to your web application.

 {% highlight c# %}